huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

+Control the controllable.
+Determine the variables that are within your control.

+Change yourself to change the world.
+Be the change you want to see.

-[Everything is your fault.](https://www.amazon.de/-/en/Jocko-Willink/dp/1250183863) Take ownership and responsibility.
-Don't make any excuses.
+Take ownership and responsibility.
+[Everything is your fault.](https://www.amazon.de/-/en/Jocko-Willink/dp/1250183863) Don't make any excuses.
 Things that are not your fault can still be your responsibility.

-Determine the variables that are within your control.
-Control the controllable.
-[Set your house in perfect order before you criticize the world.](https://www.goodreads.com/book/show/30257963-12-rules-for-life)